Immutable HashMap in Typescript

 Efficiently create a new HashMap from key-value pairs

-detects a duplicate key, the merge function is called to determine
+can be provided.
+When from detects a duplicate key, the merge function is called to determine

 the value associated to the key.
-The first parameter v1
+The first parameter v1 to the merge function is the existing value

-is the new value just recieved from the sequence.
+and the second parameter v2 is the new value just recieved from the sequence.
 The return value from the

 merge function is the value associated to the key.
 If no merge function is provided, the second value v2

-is used, overwriting the first value v1
+is used, overwriting the first value v1.

 Example